 - Booking – Just like anywhere else, Booking offers a great interface for scouting hotels, apartments, hostels and more.
 We love booking thanks to the generous cancellation policies, easy filtering and easy access to so many real-world reviews.
 We absolutely love this lodge but it books up extremely early.
 The rooms are simple but cozy and the common room is the perfect place to meet other travelers while you cook dinner and then enjoy some stargazing on a clear night!

-- Airbnb – Overall we had a good experience with Airbnb in New Zealand.
-These were some of the best places we booked, with this one being a particular favorite – not only a great place to stay, but the host offers private wine tours of the area!
+- VRBO – Overall we had a good experience with vacation rentals in New Zealand.
+These were some of the best places we booked and there were often wonderful personal touches.

 Use the interactive map to find vacation rentals and hotels in New Zealand